thenexthub/Codira/docs/CompilerPerformance.md

 #### Lazy resolution

-Swift source files contain names that refer to definitions outside the enclosing file, and frequently outside of the enclosing module.
+Codira source files contain names that refer to definitions outside the enclosing file, and frequently outside of the enclosing module.
 These "external" definitions are resolved lazily from two very different locations (both called "modules"):

   - C/ObjC modules, provided by the Clang importer
-  - Serialized Swift modules
+  - Serialized Codira modules

-Despite their differences, both kinds of modules support laziness in the Swift compiler in one crucial way: they are both kinds of _indexed_ binary file formats that permit loading _single definitions_ out of by name, without having to load the entire contents of the module.
+Despite their differences, both kinds of modules support laziness in the Codira compiler in one crucial way: they are both kinds of _indexed_ binary file formats that permit loading _single definitions_ out of by name, without having to load the entire contents of the module.

-When the Swift compiler manages to be lazy and limit the number of definitions it tries to load from modules, it can be very fast; the file formats support very cheap access.
-But often the logic in the Swift compiler is unnecessarily conservative about exploiting this potential laziness, and so it loads more definitions than it should.
+When the Codira compiler manages to be lazy and limit the number of definitions it tries to load from modules, it can be very fast; the file formats support very cheap access.
+But often the logic in the Codira compiler is unnecessarily conservative about exploiting this potential laziness, and so it loads more definitions than it should.

 ### Summing up: high level picture of compilation performance

-Swift compilation performance varies _significantly_ by at least the following
+Codira compilation performance varies _significantly_ by at least the following
 parameters:

   - WMO vs. primary-file (non-WMO) mode, including batching thereof